dstencil/dstencil.github.io/docs/_posts/2023-03-28-dockerfile.md

 Dockerfile in the same directory as your project files.

 In the
-Dockerfile
-, we will add the following lines:
+Dockerfile we will add the following lines:

 {% highlight console %}

-FROM python:3.12-slim-bullseye
+FROM python:3.12.0a6-slim-bullseye

+WORKDIR scripts

+COPY /scripts /scripts

 RUN pip install pylogix